 Our Safeguarding Guiding Principles can be viewed here.

 A Trust DSL provides support, guidance and training to help schools ensure that safeguarding culture is as strong and effective as it can be.
 This includes annual INSET training to all Trust employees.

 Half-termly DSL network meetings are supplemented with high quality professional learning for employees and those involved in governance throughout the year, alongside access to additional online training through The National College.

-We are delighted to announce that as part of our commitment to supporting the protection of our pupils online, we are working with National Online Safety to provide resources for all parents and carers.
+As part of our commitment to supporting the protection of our pupils online, we are working with National Online Safety to provide resources for all parents and carers.
 Please click here to create an account with National Online Safety - A resource for Parents and carers.
 For information on the courses provided, please click here.

 All DSLs have access to a secure Trust platform which contains a wealth of resources to support them in their role.
 The Trust also provides Reflective Practice opportunities (supervision) for DSLs.